-the Borusyak and Hull (2020) correction to potential non-random shock exposure in the market access IV by constructing counterfactual shocks that could have been realized.
-We conclude that this lends well-identified evidence for the model mechanism.
+We conclude that the results in this section lend well-identified evidence to the model mechanism.
 In the next section, we therefore turn to taking the full model to the data.

 6 The aggregate effects of containerization

 We use our model to measure the aggregate effects of containerization.
 To this end, we first take the model to post-containerization data, then roll back containerization in a counterfactual exercise.
 The difference between the counterfactual and the post-containerization equilibrium captures the aggregate effects of containerization.
 We also test whether the model can replicate the reduced-form findings of Section 3.